Apollo 11 in popular culture: New Zealand

 By the time of the Apollo 11 mission in July 1969, the North and South Islands of New Zealand were each network-capable via microwave link, but the link over Cook Strait had not been completed, and there was no link between New Zealand and the outside world.
 Footage of the Moon landing was recorded on video tape at the Australian Broadcasting Commission's ABN-2 in Sydney, then rushed by an RNZAF English Electric Canberra to Wellington and WNTV1.
 To forward this to the South Island, the NZBC positioned one of its first outside broadcasting vans to beam the footage to a receiving dish across Cook Strait, from which it was forwarded through the recently commissioned South Island network.

 Communist countries

 When the Apollo 11 landing occurred some communist countries (Soviet Union, North Korea and the People's Republic of China) did not broadcast live television footage of it.
 Although the Soviet Union did not broadcast the news live, it did broadcast footage of the launch four hours later on "the main Soviet evening television news show" discussed the launch and played footage of it.
 Footage of the launch and the landing was broadcast in the Soviet Union.

 Communist countries in Europe which covered the Moon landing on television live were: Yugoslavia, Romania, Bulgaria, Hungary, Poland and Czechoslovakia.
 Several radio stations in Eastern Europe interrupted their programming to announce the liftoff (Radio Prague, Budapest and Warsaw).

 Africa

-Morocco, Libya and Tunisia played live news coverage of the event.
+Morocco, Libya and Tunisia played live news coverage of the event on television.